nerves-project/nerves/guides/advanced/building-sytems.md

 This ensures a fresh build with your updated configuration.

-### Make Additional Modifications (Optional)

-You can further customize the Nerves system by modifying other configuration files, such as:

-- **System files:** Add or update scripts, binaries, or other files required by your application.

-To dive deeper into kernel customization, see the [Linux Kernel Documentation](https://www.kernel.org/doc/html/latest/).

 ### Test the Custom Build

 After rebuilding, test the custom firmware on your hardware to ensure it meets your requirements.
 If issues arise: